 - Best of Chinatown (website)

-- Waikīkī Walking Foodie Tour (website)
+- Waikīkī Walking Foodie Tour (more info and booking)

 Hawaiian Cooking Classes

 One way to get a better feel for local ingredients is to actually cook with them.
 There are a range of cooking classes available on O‘ahu.
 Some are conducted in a professional kitchen; others are in locals’ homes.
 Either way, you’ll return home with a better understanding of Hawaiian cuisine and recipe ideas.

 - Culinary Institute of the Pacific/Kapiolani College Cooking Classes (website)

 - Koki’s Kitchen (website)

 Though O‘ahu is the most populated island, it still supports a large agriculture and farming community that supplies directly to local restaurants.
 One way to experience this abundance is to check out a farm-to-table restaurant, eateries that go out of their way to feature local ingredients.

 - Kohana Distillery Farm Tour + Rum Tasting (in Kunia, central O’ahu)